Boyd Webb: Art

 Initially he worked as a sculptor, making fibreglass forms.
 However he soon switched to photography, developing a practice based around constructing tableaux which he then photographs.
-His work has been cited as a major influence on the famous, long-running advertising campaigns by Silk Cut and Benson and Hedges.
+His work has been cited as a major influence on the famous, long-running advertising campaigns by Silk Cut and Benson & Hedges.

 Holly Arden described his art thus: "Many of them are shot in studio sets using man-made props to represent natural objects.
 Men, women and plastic animals adopt Monty Pythonesque poses against landscapes of plastic and carpet.
 The images have a literal quality, where Webb seems to go out of his way to show how they are constructed.
 Yet, they also pose bafflingly complex oppositions/connections between ideas of language and meaning, object and environment, scale and detail."
 Arden divides his art into three periods.
 The first, from the 1970s, is about "man's need to classify and analyse", and tends to combine text and image.
 In the 1980s he focused more on photographing installations, combining the large and the small in a harmonious relationship.
 Following that, in the 1990s, his works became more "scientific" and took greater effort to hide their construction, so it becomes hard to see how they are made.

 Later he also moved into film, with Horse and Dog shown at the Estorick Collection in London in 2003.
 The film features a fox and a horse (a person in a fox costume and two people in a pantomime horse-style outfit) wandering English fields with suitcases and later pitching a tent.
 Adrian Searle found it obscure, lacking either in drama or pathos, comparing it unfavourably to the work of Matthew Barney, Paul McCarthy, and Peter Fischli & David Weiss.